spinalcordtoolbox/spinalcordtoolbox/README.md

 ## Courses

 We organize **free** SCT courses, each year after the ISMRM conference.
 If you'd like to be added to the mailing list, please send an email to `spinalcordtoolbox@gmail.com`.
-The past courses are available hereafter:
+The past courses handouts are available hereafter:

 * [SCT course, Honolulu, 2017-04-28](https://osf.io/fvnjq/)
 * [SCT course, Geneva, 2016-06-28](https://sourceforge.net/p/spinalcordtoolbox/wiki/Home/attachment/SCT_Course_20160628.pdf)